Timmygee21/alx-system_engineering-devops/0x07-networking_basics/README.md

 What is a port

 Memorize SSH, HTTP and HTTPS port numbers
-What tool/protocol is often used to check if a device is connected to a network
+[[IWhat tool/protocol is often used to check if a device is connected to a network